airware-legacy/makers/src/posts/life-with-react-and-redux.md

 - React
 ---

 The front-end landscape has changed drastically over the last few years.
-It can be a daunting task trying to set up these new technology stacks because you are required to learn so many new concepts all at once.
+Your large single page backbone app is long in the tooth, Grunt has fallen out of vogue and you’re sick of dealing with promise libraries in ES5 land.
+When looking at modernizing your frontend toolbox, it can be a daunting task trying to set up these new technology stacks because you are required to learn so many new concepts all at once.

-I'm going to share with you the knowledge that I have gained through painfully setting up these apps.
-Today we are going to talk about a very simple weather app that I built with [Redux](http://redux.js.org/) and how these patterns can help you.
+I'm going to share with you the knowledge that I have gained by getting up to speed with these new frontend tools.
+Today we’ll go through a very simple weather app that I built with Redux and how these patterns can help you.

 This post will assume that you have a basic understanding of [Webpack](https://webpack.github.io/), [Babel](https://babeljs.io/), [React](https://facebook.github.io/react/), and [Redux](http://redux.js.org/).
-If not, I would take a look at their documents and follow some of their tutorials first, then come back to this post.
+If not, I would stop and take a look at their documentation and follow some of their tutorials first, then come back to this post.
 Also, review our [GitHub repository](https://github.com/unboundfire/example-weather-webapp) while reading this post; our code is more detailed in the repository, and I won’t explain every step in this post.

 Mocks
 -------------------
-First, we need to decide what we want our app to look like.
+First, we need to decide what our simple weather app should look like.
 I went ahead and created some mocks for us to work with.
 The app is broken down into two pages: a list view and a details view.

 <div class="post-img-sidebyside">
   <img class="sidebyside" src="/img/life-with-react-and-redux/weather_list_mock.png" alt="Weather List" />